-Study results will be shared with the recreation and shoreline habitat studies, and others as appropriate, to determine the full effect of proposed changes on each resource.
+All studyStudy results will be shared with the recreation and shoreline habitat studies, as well as and others as appropriate, to determine the full impacteffect of proposed changes on each resource.

-The Study Plan Master Schedule (Appendix C) outlines implementation for individual studies for 2019 and 2020.
-Appendix C includes the estimated start and completion dates for each study, and the estimated filing dates for the 6-month progress update and the ISR.
+The Proposed-Study Plan Master Schedule (Appendix B) provides the outline for studyC) outlines implementation for individual studies for 2019 and 2020.
+Appendix BC includes the estimated start and completion dates for each study, and the estimated filing date of dates for the 6-month progress reportupdate and for the ISR.

-The estimated cost of conducting the Proposed Land Use Study Plan is within the range of \$85,000 to \$144,000.
-The proposed study effort is adequate to provide the level of information needed to understand Project direct, indirect and/or cumulative effects, and to determine the need for any specific PME actions.
+The estimated cost of conducting the Proposed Land Use Study Plan is within the range of \$85,000 to \$125144,000.
+The proposed study effort is adequate to provide the level of information needed to understand Project effects, impacts direct, indirect and/or benefits to the resource, cumulative effects, and to determine the need for any specific protection, mitigation or enhancementPME actions.

-Appendices A and B outline comments received from stakeholders for all study plans, and how comments were addressed in this RSP.
-If stakeholder comments were not incorporated or studies were not considered, Section 5.0 provides rationale based on Project-specific information and FERC's Study Plan Criteria (18 CFR § 5.9).
+Appendix Appendices A outlines and B outline comments received from stakeholders for all study plans, and how comments were addressed in the TERR3 Study Plan. this RSP.
+If stakeholder comments were not incorporated or studies were not considered, Section 5.0 provides rationale based on Project\specific information and FERC's Study Plan Criteria (18 CFR § 5.9).

 - Federal Energy Regulatory Commission (FERC).
 2019.
 Scoping Document 1.
 Cutler Hydroelectric Project Utah.
 Project No. 2420-054. - Kleinschmidt Associates (Kleinschmidt).
 2018.
 Cover page photo of the Cutler Reservoir.
 Matthew Harper. - PacifiCorp.
 2019.
-Cutler Hydroelectric Project FERC No. 2420 Pre-Application Document Volume I - Main Document.
+Cutler Hydroelectric Project FERC No. 2420 Pre-Application Document Volume I Main Document.
 March 2019. - PacifiCorp.
 1995.
 Resource Management Plan for the Cutler Hydroelectric Project FERC No. 2420.
 Prepared by PacifiCorp.
 Assisted by EDAW, Inc, Ecosystem Research Institute, and VESTRA Resources.
 July 1995. - U.S. Forest Service.
 (USFS).
 1995.
 Landscape Aesthetics: A Handbook for Scenery Management.
 Agriculture Handbook 701.
 USDA Forest Service.

-3.0 FISH AND AQUATIC RESOURCES REVISED STUDY PLANS
+3.0 FISH AND AQUATIC PROCESSES PROPOSEDRESOURCES REVISED STUDY PLANS

-3.1 FISH AND AQUATIC REVISED STUDY PLAN (AQ 1)
+3.1 FISH AND AQUATIC PROPOSED REVISED STUDY PLAN (AQ 1)

-This Fish and Aquatic Resources Study Plan has been prepared to evaluate the environmental conditions, including potential changes in operations, of the Project for FERC relicensing.
-Operation of the Project may have direct, indirect and/or cumulative effects on fish and aquatic resources.
+This Fish and Aquatic Resources Study Plan has been prepared to evaluate the environmental conditions, including proposed potential changes in operations, of the Project for FERC relicensing.
+Operation of the Project as proposed may have direct, indirect and/or cumulative effects on fish and aquatic resources.